auth0/Auth0.swift/README.md

 #### Sign in With Apple

-If you've added [the Sign In with Apple flow](https://developer.apple.com/documentation/authenticationservices/implementing_user_authentication_with_sign_in_with_apple) to your app, you can use the string value from the `authorizationCode` property obtained after a successful Apple authentication to perform a token exchange for Auth0 tokens.
+If you've added [the Sign In with Apple flow](https://developer.apple.com/documentation/authenticationservices/implementing_user_authentication_with_sign_in_with_apple) to your app, you can use the string value from the `authorizationCode` property obtained after a successful Apple authentication to perform a code exchange for Auth0 tokens.

 ```swift
 Auth0